medusajs/medusa/docs/content/add-plugins/mailchimp.md

 ---
-description: 'Learn how to integrate Mailchimp with the Medusa server.
-Learn how to install the plugin on the Medusa server and how to add a subscription form.'
+description: 'Learn how to integrate Mailchimp with the Medusa backend.
+Learn how to install the plugin on the Medusa backend and how to add a subscription form.'
 addHowToData: true
 ---